ScienceParkStudyGroup/2021_summer_school/index.md

  This website compiles all necessary information about the workshop contents, organisation, registration information and people involved in __the first edition of the Amsterdam Science Park Study Group Summer School__.

-This Summer School will consist in a series of two-day workshops designed to teach basics as well as more advanced topics in scientific programming.
+This Summer School will consist of a series of two-day workshops designed to teach basics as well as more advanced topics in scientific programming.
 Whether you're just getting started in programming or feel already competent, this training event should help you to enhance the quality and efficiency of your research.
 Learning basic and domain-specific programming skills will not only improve the quality of your research findings, it will also promote a more Open Science as well as offering you new career perspectives in the long run.